parents' passage

 A computer screen displaying a YouTube video player with a paused video of a person's face, accompanied by a title and description.

-• Have wondered what their children experienced
+• Have wondered what your children experienced

-• Want meaningful adventures of their own
+• Want meaningful adventures of your own

 • Are ready to unplug, slow down, and be present